jongiddy/cf-dioxus/README.md

 Each directory contains instructions on deploying locally for testing and deploying to Cloudflare.

 The deployments are tested with Dioxus v0.6.3.
-For the up-coming Dioxus v0.7 release change to the `main` branch in this repo.
+For other releases, check for a branch in this repo with the required Dioxus version.

 The deployments assume that you have installed the [Dioxus CLI (`dx`)](https://dioxuslabs.com/learn/0.6/getting_started/) and the [Cloudflare Wrangler command (`npx wrangler`)](https://developers.cloudflare.com/workers/wrangler/install-and-update/).